 - 3 tablespoons chia seeds

-- 1/3 cup honey (raw honey or not) or real maple syrup
+- 1/3 cup honey raw or regular, optional real maple syrup

 - 1 teaspoon real vanilla extract